A Writer’s Little Pleasures

 3. Getting a good review.

 This may not happen everyday of the week and doesn’t necessarily have to be a written review on Amazon or Goodreads.
-It may simply be a friend or a neighbour who tells you how much they enjoyed reading your book.
+It may simply be a friend or a neighbour who tells you how much they enjoyed reading your book, or a message on Facebook or Twitter.
 This kind of feedback is what it’s all about.

 This may sound strange, but the research stage of a novel can be quite therapeutic.
 Choosing a particularly good book on the topic you are gathering information on is fun and with the internet, the research phase is now relatively easy.